Although we recently did an article on the Wyandotte chicken, we have received a lot of inquiries about the Blue Laced Red Wyandotte.

-Although you can get them much cheaper at several hatcheries and private breeders, in some cases the purity and quality of the strain has been compromised by sloppy breeding in a rush to produce numerous chicks and generate income.
+Although you can get them much cheaper at several hatcheries and private breeders, in some cases, the purity and quality of the strain have been compromised by sloppy breeding in a rush to produce numerous chicks and generate income.

-It really is a case of you get what you pay for.
+It is a case of you get what you pay for.

 Like most Wyandottes, the Blue Laced Red will do well in a 4H setting, being of a calm and steady demeanor and tolerant of a wide range of situations.